jackdomleo7/Spring_Clean_Twitter_Bot/README.md

 ## How it works

-This is a script that runs on a GitHub Action workflow, scheduled to build and run on the first day of each (it can also be run manually from your local machine).
+This is a script that runs on a GitHub Action workflow, scheduled to build and run on the first day of each month (it can also be run manually from your local machine).
 It will go through all the features and criteria listed to clean up your Twitter account.

 I have made this so that it can be a template or forked by anyone wanting to try it out.